liuggio/liuggio.github.com/_posts/2014-08-31-price-more-then-money-php-library.md

 ### The value object

-We have relased the [Price library](https://github.com/leaphly/price):
+We have released the [Price library](https://github.com/leaphly/price):

 	composer require leaphly\price 1.0-dev;